Desalination could solve the global water crisis, but the method comes with environmental effects. We will explain this in this article in detail.

 The Potential of Desalination in Alleviating Water Stress or Water Shortage

-Climate change has been pegged as one of the major causes of global water scarcity.
-Desalination can be recommended to alleviate water stress and aid over 2.4 billion people who lack access to clean water.
+Climate change has been pegged as one of the major causes of global water stress and intense water scarcity.
+Desalination can be recommended to alleviate water stress and aid over 2.4 billion people who lack access to safe water.
 Desalination happens to be a source of fresh water that’s independent.

 Due to the vastness and sheer size of saltwater bodies, desalination will surely be a sustainable source of safe drinking water.
 It will be highly beneficial to regions where good health is a luxury because of contaminated water and the lack of water systems.